BSB41415 Certificate IV in Work Health and Safety

 Units Selected for Delivery

-Training Services Australia has selected the following units for delivery as part of its public program.
+TSA has selected the following units for delivery as part of its public program:

 BSBWHS402 – Assist with compliance with WHS laws (Core unit)